-Recent versions of Payara Server provide the Health Check Service for automatic self-monitoring, in order to detect future problems as soon as possible.
-When enabled, the Health Check Service periodically checks some low level metrics and logs warnings whenever it detects that a threshold is not met.
+Payara Server provides the Health Check Service for automatic self-monitoring in order to detect future problems as soon as possible.
+When enabled, the Health Check Service periodically checks some low level metrics.
+Whenever it detects that a threshold is not met, it triggers alert notifications that allow to detect undesired behavior and predict possible failures.
 All of these automatic checks are very lightweight and run with a negligible impact on performance.

 --dynamic=true is necessary to turn on the service for a running server, otherwise it would only be applied after a server restart.